Serving all people by providing personalized health and wellness through exemplary care, education and research.

 What support services are offered after an inpatient stay?

 A number of support services are available including Friends of Hope day camps for persons with brain injury, Mountain High, a week-long camp for persons with brain injury, Support Challenge and Inspire, monthly support groups for persons with spinal cord injury and the ability to participate in community water exercise at the BIR aquatic center and Fit-N-Fun exercise opportunities in the therapy gym.

 What is your patient satisfaction rating?

-Last year, according to surveys by Press Ganey, an agency that surveys hospital patients for satisfaction ratings, our patients rated their overall satisfaction with a 94% for inpatient care and a 97% for outpatient care.
+Last year, according to surveys by Press Ganey, an agency that surveys hospital patients for satisfaction ratings, our patients rated their overall satisfaction with a 94 percent for inpatient care and a 97 percent for outpatient care.